-Find top-ranked online associate in French degree programs for students who are intrigued by French culture, compelled by its history, and curious about its people.
+Find top-ranked online degree programs in French and earn your associate degree.
+This degree program is perfect for online students who are intrigued by the French language and culture, compelled by its history, and curious about its people.

-If you are intrigued by French culture, compelled by its history, and curious about its people, earning an associate degree in French could be a great educational path for you.
-As one of the six languages spoken at the United Nations and across 29 different countries, French will serve its speakers in a number of sectors, including education, hospitality, public relations, journalism, and interpretation.Back to Top
+If you are intrigued by the French language and culture, compelled by its history, and curious about its people, this degree program could be a great educational path for you.
+As one of the six languages spoken at the United Nations and across 29 different countries, speakers of the French language can work in a number of sectors, including education, hospitality, public relations, journalism, and interpretation.Back to Top

 This program typically requires the completion of 60 credits, which typically takes about two years.
-Some programs also offer study abroad options for immersion opportunities.Back to Top
+Some online degree programs also offer study abroad options for immersion opportunities.Back to Top

-Graduates will often transition into a four-year college program in order to improve their career prospects.Back to Top
+Graduates of this online degree program will often transition into a four-year college program in order to increase their language proficiency and improve their career prospects.Back to Top

 Tuition + fees